 The health sector has some of the most complex and rewarding construction work around.
 We’re proud of our accomplishments in this area.
-From innovative solutions for remote and rural communities, to cutting edge pathology laboratories, Hutchies is creating a niche in this space.
+From innovative modular hospital and health solutions for remote and rural communities, to cutting edge pathology laboratories, Hutchies is creating a niche in this space.

 Broken Hill Health Service

 Off the back of our extensive regional health experience Hutchinson Builders was awarded the NSW Government’s tender to deliver the redevelopment of the Broken Hill Base Hospital and Dental Facility.
 Built in 1889, Broken Hill Base Hospital is now one of New South Wales’ oldest rural referral centres servicing far west region of the state.
 This major renewal project included the upgrade of parts of the main hospital and construction of a new modular dental facility and Community Health Centre, in line with the Far West Local Health District’s (FWLHD) Clinical Services Plan.

 The new integrated Community Health Centre has a five-chair dental health facility; child, family and community health services; and new staff offices.
 The upgrade to the main building reconfigured the hospital’s ambulatory care wing to expand cancer care services and consolidate waiting areas for patients.
 The 42 individual modular components were constructed at Hutchies’ Toowoomba Modular Yard and transported by road to site.

 Logan Hospital Ward 2M

 Hutchies was delighted to work with Metro South Hospital & Health Service to bring a much-needed expansion to the Logan Hospital’s sub-acute care ward.
 Since the Hospital opened its Rehabilitation Unit in 2014, there has been a large increase in the demand for non-critical patient care.
 To cater for the growth, Hutchies is constructing innovative prefabricated buildings that will support an additional 28 beds in the sub-acute care unit.